Are HSPs More Prone to Addiction?

 And it all makes sense, doesn’t it?

-Everything about the highly sensitive life is about intensification, magnification, absence of filters.
+Everything about the highly sensitive life is about intensification, magnification, and absence of filters.
+Just soooo much.

-When they are rejected, the HSP draws inward to find refuge from confrontation, disapproval, and shame.
+When they are rejected, however, the HSP draws inward to find refuge from confrontation, disapproval, judgment, and shame.

 Approval or disapproval will not change the natural makeup of the HSP’s brain.
 Nor will it change the HSP’s responsiveness to both external and internal environmental stimuli.